okunator/cellseg_gsontools/README.md

 * **Summary-classes** reduce context objects into summarised tabular form.

 2. Wrap the computation inside a `Pipeline`-class.
+This class allows you to organize and execute the analysis pipeline.

-3. Run the `Pipeline` on segmented cell and area gson-files.
+3. Run the pipeline on segmented cell and area gson-files.
+The pipeline takes care of processing the input files and generating the desired features.

 ## Code examples

 ### Geometry

-Geometrical features of nuclei provided are listed in the example code below.
-They can be computed for single polygons directly or for a whole dataframe using the summary-object showcased later.
+Geometrical features of nuclei can be calculated for a whole gdf.
+They can be also computed using the summary-object showcased later.

 ```python
 from from cellseg_gsontools.geometry import shape_metric